StanimirMihaylovAngelov/Advanced_BIM/A2/README.md

 # Assingment 2 - Group 5
+We have chosen to work with the distribution of daylight in different spaces, and how window properties affect it.
 ## Describe the use case you have chosen.

 ## Who is the use case for?